clash-lang/clash-compiler/docs/developing-hardware/flags.rst

   **Default:** 20

 -fclash-intwidth
-  Set the bit width for the ``Int/Word/Integer`` types.
+  Set the bit width for the ``Int/Word/Integer`` types in the generated HDL.
+  Clash simulation is not affected, and neither are `BitPack` instances.
 The only allowed values are 32 or 64.

   **Default:** Machine word size (``WORD_SIZE_IN_BITS``)